zainab-a8/urban-lamp/README.md

 Red Moon is a screen filter app for night time phone use.
 When the lowest brightness setting of your phone won't do the trick, Red Moon makes your screen even darker.
-With Red Moon, using your phone in the dark won't hurt your eyes and thanks to it's red filter feature, you will have a healthier sleep.
+With Red Moon, using your phone in the dark won't hurt your eyes and thanks to its red filter feature, you will have a healthier sleep.

 [<img src="https://f-droid.org/badge/get-it-on.png"